RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 assert(minVal < x, 'value is not greater than minVal')
 ```

-For information on script-based unit testing in Matlab, [see the official docs here](https://uk.mathworks.com/help/matlab/script-based-unit-tests.html)
+For information on script-based unit testing in MATLAB, [see the official docs here](https://uk.mathworks.com/help/matlab/script-based-unit-tests.html)

 #### Function-based testing
 If your code is organised into functions (and/or classes), you can use the function-based and class-based testing frameworks to test those functions with a test suite.
 The function-based testing framework is a little simpler, but a big improvement on the use of `assert` above.

+Types of test can briefly be categorised as:
+* **Unit tests** - test individual 'units' of code, most often a function.
+* **Integration tests** - test the operation of multiple units integrated together.
+* **Regression tests** - test that the overall operation of the code is not damaged by new changes, in other words, that the code has not regressed.

-For a simple example, let's say you have a function called `add` which adds together two values and returns the result that looks like this:
+For a simple example of a *unit* test, let's say you have a function called `add` which adds together two values and returns the result that looks like this:

 ```matlab
 function result = add(a,b)